boobaGreen/webpeek-desktop/README.md

 2. Run it and follow the on-screen instructions.
 3. Launch WebPeek Desktop and start converting.

 Need help or want to report an issue?
-Open a ticket in this repo or reach us at support@awebif.it.
+Open a ticket in this repo or reach us at claudiodallara77@gmail.com.

 ---